Math Education Digital Shadows for Investigating Learning with GenAI: Mathematics Performance, Anxiety, and Confidence in LLMs: Methods

-Task instructions were specific to: (i) topic questions for Task 1; (ii) MSES/AMAS/MSEAQ scales for Task 2; (iii) 25 cue words per batch for Task 3, and (iv) 18 multiple-choice problems and confidence scores for Task 4.
-These instructions were appended together with a full JSON schema enforced by the response\_json\_schema() and response\_mime\_type="application/json" parameters, prescribing fixed keys (replies, scales, forma\_mentis, reasoning\_summary, etc.) and value constraints (integer ratings 1–5, single-word associations, A–E choices for mathematics problems with confidence 1–5), guaranteeing machine-parsable records and minimising post-hoc correction.
-These role prefixes, combined with the enforced JSON schema and per-task batching (two 25-word batches for Task 3), ensured that every generated trace remained traceable to its prompting context, mode, and persona configuration.
+Task instructions were specific to (i) topic questions for Task 1; (ii) the MSES, AMAS, and MSEAQ scales for Task 2; (iii) 25 cue words per batch for Task 3; and (iv) 18 multiple-choice problems and confidence scores for Task 4.
+A full JSON schema was enforced through the \texttt{response\_json\_schema()} and \texttt{response\_mime\_type="application/json"} parameters.
+The schema prescribed fixed keys (\texttt{replies}, \texttt{scales}, \texttt{forma\_mentis}, \texttt{reasoning\_summary}, etc.) and value constraints (integer ratings from 1 to 5, single-word associations, A--E answer choices for mathematics problems, and confidence ratings from 1 to 5), thereby guaranteeing machine-parsable records and minimising post-hoc correction.
+These role prefixes, combined with the enforced JSON schema and per-task batching (two batches of 25 cue words for Task 3), ensured that every generated trace remained traceable to its prompting context, mode, and persona configuration.